aquasecurity/kube-hunter/src/README.md

 -----------------------
 ## Events
-`Internals Note:` In KubeHunter, each published event gets all the attributes from the previous event that has been used by its publisher (Hunter).
+`Internals Note:` In kube-hunter, each published event gets all the attributes from the previous event that has been used by its publisher (Hunter).
 This process is invisible, and happens on the core module, without worrying the developer.
 Accordingly, we can look at events as individual trees that remember their past attributes, and gives us access to them.

 #### The event chain